I have never had therapy before. How do I start?

 Psychology or CBT (cognitive behavioural therapy) ranges from £70 upward per session.

-Reduced cost slots are available based on financial situation or full-time student status.
+Reduced cost slots might be available based on financial situation or full-time student status(Subject to therapists’ availability).

 What if my partner and I are thinking about Couple Counselling?